-The Sinclair Method, using the medication Natlrexone, has a far better success rate than AA.
+The Sinclair Method, an evidence-based management for problematic drinking founded by Dr. John D. Sinclair, uses the medication Natlrexone, and shows a far better success rate than AA.
+Naltrexone is a drug approved by the Food and Drug Administration (FDA) for alcohol use disorder treatment.
 It has been shown to be effective in over 78% of cases

 (Read Results with Naltrexone and Nalmefene: Clinical Trials and Reviews for more on research into Naltrexone and its effectiveness when used to combat alcohol dependency).
 It is interesting that little is known of this method despite it seeming to be the best treatment for alcoholism available, some say that this is due to vested interests in the addiction treatment industry working against any innovation that might damage their business.
 Go to The Sinclair Method to learn more about this breakthrough.

 - Treatment Centers.